Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

 which leads to the condition on the parameters as $ m = q(1+2a)$.
 Thus, the parameter $m$ can be eliminated in favor of $(q, a)$, which then characterize the BPS surface.
 We should note that due to the BPS condition, the horizon radius and charge parameter are constrained to be $ r_* ^2 = 2a+a^2$ and $q^* = 2a(1+a)^2$.
 We follow the convention in literature to call the starred variables as BPS quantities.
 Due to the above relations, the physical thermodynamical variables take special values in the BPS case and are denoted as $(M^*, Q^*, J^*,S^*)$, with $Q^*$ and $J^*$ satisfying a non-linear constraint.
 Now, the key insight obtained in\cite{Ezroura:2021vrt} is that: a general grand canonical free energy $G(T,\Omega,\Phi)$, which is evaluated on the BPS mass relation $M = \Phi^* Q + \Omega^* J $, can be shown to be homogeneous of degree $1$ in terms of the variables $T, \Phi-\Phi^*$ and $\Omega-\Omega^*$.
 This allows one to define the BPS free energy which is of weight zero as~\cite{Ezroura:2021vrt}

 where the primed variables are defined as $\Phi' = (\Phi-\Phi^*)/T~, \Omega' = (\Omega-\Omega^*)/T$.
-In the BPS limit where the temperature tends to zero, the primed variables can be thought of as defined as taking derivatives w.r.t. temperature computed at $T=0$.
-It was further noted in~\cite{Ezroura:2021vrt} that to obtain the correct phase diagram, it is imperative to change the basis and define new thermodynamic potentials conjugate the physical charges $Q, J$ as:
+In the BPS limit where the temperature tends to zero, the primed variables can be identified as derivatives w.r.t. temperature computed at $T=0$.
+It was further noted in~\cite{Ezroura:2021vrt} that to obtain the correct phase diagram, it is imperative to change the basis and define new thermodynamic potentials conjugate to the physical charges $Q, J$ as:

-In the new basis mentioned above, the BPS free energy and the ``BPS temperature" become respectively~\cite{Ezroura:2021vrt}
+In the new basis mentioned above, the BPS free energy and the ``BPS temperature" become respectively~\cite{Choi:2021nnq,Ezroura:2021vrt}

-The phase diagram emerging from the BPS free energy in eqn. (\ref{free2}) resembles closely the AdS black holes with a Hawking-Page type first order phase transition at $\tau_{\rm HP} = 0.863, a_{\rm HP} = 0.186$ (for $\varphi'=0$), though there are some differences as well, depending on the value chosen for $\phi'$.
-The BPS phase diagram can be studied for any real value of $\phi'$~\cite{Dijkgraaf:2000fq,Larsen:2021wnu,Ezroura:2021vrt}, starting with the benchmark case $\varphi\prime = 0$ (where a match between the BPS phase diagram and the AdS Schwarzschild thermodynamics~\cite{Chamblin:1999tk, Witten:1998qj, Natsuume:2014sfa, Kubiznak:2016qmn} was found~\cite{Choi:2021nnq,Ezroura:2021vrt} ), $\varphi\prime \leq0$ and also $\varphi' \geq 0$.
-In particular, there exists a small and large black hole branch as the BPS temperature is varied (which can be inferred from eqn. (\ref{tauH} too), though there are some differences in all three ranges of $\phi'$, particularly, around the large black hole branch.
+The phase diagram emerging from the BPS free energy in eqn. (\ref{free2}) resembles closely the AdS black holes with a Hawking-Page type first order phase transition at $\tau_{\rm HP} = 0.863, a_{\rm HP} = 0.186$ (for $\varphi'=0$), though there are some differences as well, depending on the value chosen for $\varphi'$.
+The BPS phase diagram can be studied for any real value of $\varphi'$~\cite{Dijkgraaf:2000fq,Larsen:2021wnu,Ezroura:2021vrt}, starting with the benchmark case $\varphi\prime = 0$ (where a match between the BPS phase diagram and the AdS Schwarzschild thermodynamics~\cite{Chamblin:1999tk, Witten:1998qj, Natsuume:2014sfa, Kubiznak:2016qmn} was found~\cite{Choi:2021nnq,Ezroura:2021vrt} ), $\varphi\prime \leq0$ and also $\varphi' \geq 0$.
+In particular, there exists a small and large black hole branch as the BPS temperature is varied (which can be inferred from eqn. (\ref{tauH}) too), though there are some differences in all three ranges of $\varphi'$, particularly, around the large black hole branch.